Build a custom itinerary using our Trip Planner. How to use

 Rare moss in the "pit of hell"

 The Chatsubomi Moss Park is set around a natural spring with highly acidic water that supports a rare moss called chatsubomi.
 The deep green chatsubomi moss covers the rocks that dot the flowing spring water, creating a striking natural scene.
-The spring gets the name "Anajigoku," or "pit of hell," due to its extreme acidity that is inhospitable to most other life.
+The spring is called "Anajigoku," or "pit of hell."
+It started as a deep hole created by the volcanic activity of Mount Shirane, with iron-rich spring water.
+Animals who fell in to the spring were unable to get out, giving the spring its hellish name.
 This is the only place on Honshu, Japan's main island, where chatsubomi is known to grow.

 About 2 hours by car from Shibukawa-Ikaho IC of Kan-Etsu Expressway